Jeax97/explore-tokyo-2days/README.md

+A simple android app to explore tokyo for 2 days

 # 🌸 Explore Tokyo — 2-Day Itinerary App

 An Android app that provides a guided 2-day Tokyo itinerary for travelers, combining youth culture and shopping (Day 1) with historic and cultural landmarks (Day 2).